bitpwr/bondebussen/README.md

 # Bondebussen

-Web page based on node.js and express showing current time table for buses in Viksjö, Järfälla.
+Web page based on node.js and express showing current time table for buses in Stockholm.
 In particular, busses from Bondevägen.

 ## Configuration